$1,000 Flight Voucher when you apply with code by February 11, 2021

 Spain’s second-largest city offers an ideal blend of the historic and modern, including the chance to interact within an innovative technology start-up community.
 The Internship in Barcelona allows you to develop practical skills in fields such as business, design, marketing, tourism, urban planning, and more.
-Summer students can choose either a full-time or a part-time internship.
 Our strong academic focus and personalized placements dedicated to meaningful experiences that make a real impact, allow you to give your career a boost while gaining the international experience you’ve been seeking.
 Learn more about the benefits of a CEA internship.

 - Apply by:

 - Withdraw by:

 - $95 Online Application Fee

 - Complete Application